eProsima/vulcanexus/docs/rst/tutorials/cloud_tutorial.rst

     The choice of a Local Discovery Server instead of a Simple Participant to communicate with the listener has to do with the difficulty of enabling multicast routing in cloud environments.

-The other deployment is the ROS 2 listener node properly speaking.
+The other deployment is the ROS 2 listener node.
 This node has to be launched as a Client to the local DS running on the first deployment.

 The described scheme is represented in the following figure: